TomMitchell1/NSXT-Terraform/README.md

 At this current time this nsx-t terraform covers resources hanging off a tier-0 router.
 At the current time the NSX-T terraform provider does not cover more than this.

-For information about Terraform and NSX-T integration, have a look at the provider documentation here[link](https://www.terraform.io/docs/providers/nsxt/index.html).
+For information about Terraform and NSX-T integration, have a look at the provider documentation here [link](https://www.terraform.io/docs/providers/nsxt/index.html).

 # Usage